oddcod3/Phantom-Evasion/README.md

 ## PRIVILEGE ESCALATION Modules

 1. Windows DuplicateTokenEx (C)

+    Create a new process with a token cloned from another process.
     Compiled executable need to be uploaded to the target machine and executed.

 ## POSTEXPLOITATION Modules

 1. Windows Unload Sysmon (C)
+    Unload sysmon driver which causes the system to stop recording sysmon event logs.
     Compiled executable need to be uploaded to the target machine and executed.

 2. Windows Unload Sysmon (CMD)
+    Unload sysmon driver which causes the system to stop recording sysmon event logs.

 3. Windows Attrib hide file (CMD)
     Use attrib to hide file

 4. Windows SetFileAttribute hidden (C)
+    Hide file using SetFileAttribute API

-    Compiled executable need to be uploaded to the target machine and executed. hide file using SetFileAttributes API
+    Compiled executable need to be uploaded to the target machine and executed.

 5. Windows DumpLsass (C)
+    Dump Lsass using MiniWriteDumpWrite API.
     Compiled executable need to be uploaded to the target machine and executed.
-    Dump Lsass using MiniWriteDumpWrite API.

 6. Windows DumpLsass (CMD)